 Grants for Artists

 The purpose of OVAC’s granting program is to foster Oklahoma’s visual artistic creative excellence.
 The grants committee supports the mission of OVAC and scores submissions based on the merit of each application according to the pertinent grant category and its associated criteria.
-Grant recipients must have held at least 12 months residency in Oklahoma prior to the submission deadline.
+Grants are open to artists working in visual-based mediums, curation, and art writing.
+Grant recipients must have held at least 12 months of residency in Oklahoma prior to the submission deadline.

 Individuals can only have their name attached to one application per cycle.